 In your thirties, you have different priorities than your twenties, same when you look at your forties and fifties compared to a decade ago.
 It can not be the same and this is a good thing.
 Imagine staying up all night clubbing and drinking all night when you are forty-five.
 It doesn’t suit you.”

 Listening to this, a question popped in my mind: But where is the crisis in this, really?

-More About Midlife Crisis
+More Tips About Surviving a Midlife Crisis